nyu-cso-s17/sampleExam-solutions/README.md

 ## Problem 7

-A) The output is the numbers: 0 1 2 1 2 2 2 (each on a separate line)
+A) The output is the numbers: 0 1 2 1 2 2 2 (each on a separate line).

 B) A total of 7 processes are created by fork().
 This does not count `main` itself.